kofigumbs/kofi.sexy/blog/elm-beam.md

 I echo this idea completely.
 The project discussed here **is not** "Elm on the server".
 Nor is it a suggested direction for the Elm team.
-Instead, it's a fun exploration in compilers and code generation that I'm excited to share with other folks.
+Instead, it's a fun exploration in compilers and code generation that I'm excited to share with others.
 Perhaps the work here will help someone interested in building a delightful language for reliable web servers.